Creating Custom Context Models

 Now you can query entries by their Mastodon properties:

-# Find all sensitive entries
+# Find all entries marked as sensitive

-from journal.mastodon_context import MastodonContext
+from journal.mastodon_context import MastodonNoteContext

-sensitive_entries = JournalEntry.objects.filter(
+sensitive_entries = MastodonNoteContext.objects.filter(sensitive=True)

 )